Iffahnab/Practical-Machine-Learning/README.md

 # Practical-Machine-Learning
 Project Assignments Practical Machine Learning

-The  link to view this assignemnt : http://rpubs.com/Iffahnab/152788
+The  link to view this assignment in html format : http://rpubs.com/Iffahnab/152788